Western Animation / Peep And The Big Wide World

 - Cloud Cuckoolander: A number of characters, namely Squeak the mouse and Beaver Boy.

 - Dark is Not Evil: Hoot the owl.

 Quack: (panicking) THERE'S SOMETHING IN MY POND AND IT'S COLD AND WET!

 - The narrator dabbles in this sometimes, too.

-- Distaff Counterpart: A two-part episode had a pink female duck that looks like Quack.
+- Distaff Counterpart: An episode had a pink female duck that looks like Quack.
 Acts like Quack too.
 Oh, and she's also named Quack.

 - Feather Fingers: Played straight with Chirp, one of the few with visible wings that she sometimes uses but she uses them mostly to gesticulate.

-- Gender Flip: In the original short film, Peep was female and Chirp was male.
-In the main series, it's the other way around.
-Oh, and Quack was always a boy.
+- Gender Flip: In the original short film, Chirp was male.
+In the main series, she's female.

 - Giant Flyer: Hoot the owl, who fits the criteria of normal sized flyers, large flying predators and deus ex machina airlines all at the same time.